d3QUone/snapchat/README.md

 <h2>Multiplatform Snapchat SMM bot</h2>

-In short, this script takes Picture from settings-file and sends it to all friends on accounts in input-file, using proxies from proxies-file
+In short, this script takes Picture from settings-file and sends it to all friends on accounts in input-file, using proxies from proxies-file.
+This was the first version.

-<h3>Setup</h3>

-1) <code>sudo pip install requests pycrypto</code>

-2) Clone the repo to yourself

-<h3>Usage</h3>

-1) Order a customized version, because this is a sample

-2) Run in console <code>python main.py run</code>
+I can do for you at least custom:
+- friend-to-friend reposting
+- posting to the story
+- followers managing
+- different analyses
+- income filter (by names and by content)

+Uncluded in all customisations:
+- proxy support
+- account managing
+- human behavior

+Contact me for additional info